ansibleguy/ansibleguy/README.md

 I enjoy creating automation templates using the platform Ansible (*by Red Hat*).

-Making my roles OpenSource should help other IT-Admins/-Engineers/-Enthusiasts/Developers getting their projects and infrastructure up-and-running faster.
+Creating Ansible Roles and Modules/Collections should help others to get started faster.

 Feedback is appreciated!